 Business Name (Domain Name)

-The first thing you will need to do is to decide on the name of your website and this is known as a domain name.
-It’s how people will find you on the internet – similar to a street address that allows people to find you in real life.
+The first thing you will need to do is to decide on the name of your website.
+This is your domain name and it’s how people will find you on the internet.
+Think if it in a similar way to a street address that allows people to find you in real life.
 As in a real-life street address though it needs to be unique and as you are using this to publicise yourself, it makes sense to use your name or the name you write by.
 However, you can actually use whatever name you like as long as it is not in use by someone else.
 For instance, the domain name for this website is Pocketread.co.uk but my author site is called LizzieJay.com because, well, that’s my name!

 One thing you really need to be careful of though is unintentional inappropriateness.
 For example, the domain name of the American company that allows you to find talent agents and their clients is called “Who Represents”.
 Not a problem until you put the words together – www.whorepresents.com – oh dear!
 Just make sure you cast a critical eye over your chosen name before you hand any money over.